NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

     """
 ```

-> **Attention!** <br>
+!!!
+Warning
-> If you have multiple inputs or outputs they need to be delimited with
+    If you have multiple inputs or outputs they need to be delimited with
-> a comma (as seen above).
+    a comma (as seen above).
 This is a very common mistake when writing
-> Snakemake workflows.
+    Snakemake workflows.
 The parser will complain, but sometimes the error
-> message can be difficult to interpret.
+    message can be difficult to interpret.

 Now try to construct this rule yourself and name it `concatenate_a_and_b`.
 The syntax for concatenating two files in Bash is